Alcohol Protection Orders in the Northern Territory

 When can the police issue an APO?

 If you are charged with an offence classed as a qualifying offence, and there is a belief by police that you were affected by alcohol at the time of the offence, then the police can issue you with an APO.
-A qualifying offence is one which may be punishable with a 6 month or more term of imprisonment.
-It does not mean however, that just because you are charged with a qualifying offence that the police will automatically issue you with an APO.
-The issuing of the APO is at the police officers discretion and is based on the particular circumstances of the offence.
+A qualifying offence may be punishable with a 6 month or more term of imprisonment.
+It does not mean, however, that just because you are charged with a qualifying offence that, the police will automatically issue you with an APO.
+The issuing of the APO is at the police officers’ discretion and is based on the particular circumstances of the offence.
 The APO is normally issued for a period of 3 months.
-The NT Police have issued a fact sheet which provides answers to some frequently asked questions relating to APO’s.
+The NT Police have issued a fact sheet that provides answers to some frequently asked questions relating to APOs.
 If you have been charged and issued with an APO, you should contact Go To Court Criminal Lawyers ASAP for advice.

 What does an APO prevent you from doing?